Transformative Change and Adaptation™

 It is much more probable an organization will survive and thrive by Adaptation

 than a transformational leap.
 For every IBM, there is a Kodak.

 Those organizations already pursuing adaptations as they seek perfection (the continuous improvers) are most suited to achieve this.
 It requires only a slight shift in perspective toward the genuine unknown from the known unknown

 What are you?
 What do you want to be?
 What do you need to be?

-You may or may not need to change.
-You may or may not be a good candidate for it.
-If you need to change and aren't a good candidate, you're in trouble.
+You may or may not need to change now.
+You may or may not be a good candidate now.

-Let Institute X help you find that way and transform your business.
-Contact us now, using the form below.
+Institute X can help you find that way and transform your business.
+Contact us now.